wp-plugins/facebook-comment-by-vivacity/readme.txt

 == Description ==

-A simple Facebook Comments plugin for your site.It is a social plugin for enables Facebook users commenting on your site.There are potions for enable Facebook comments on posts/pages/home of your site.
+A simple Facebook Comments plugin for your website.It`s a social plugin for enables Facebook users commenting on your site.There are potions for enable Facebook comments on posts/pages/home of your website.

 You cab also customize setting for following features: